SolePera/solepera.github.io/_pubs/RecSys20-DontJudge.md

-﻿---
+---
-title: 4th KidRec – What does Good Look Like: From Design, Research, and Practice to Policy
+title: "4th KidRec – What does Good Look Like: From Design, Research, and Practice to Policy"
 date: 2020-12-01
 project: ir-kids
 type: paper
 ---
 {: .citation}
 Monica Landoni, Maria Soledad Pera, Jerry Alan Fails, Emiliana Murgia, Natalia Kucirkova and Theo Huibers.
-2020. ["KidRec – What does Good Look Like: From Design, Research, and Practice to Policy"](#).
-In <cite>SIGIR Forum 54, 2 (December 2019)</cite>.
+2020. ["4th KidRec – What does Good Look Like: From Design, Research, and Practice to Policy"](#).
+In <cite>SIGIR Forum 54, 2 (December 2020)</cite>.

 ## Abstract